How Check Valves Work

 Figure 1: Check valve

 A check valve allows liquid and air to flow in only one direction and prevents backflow.
-Check valves are inexpensive, effective, and easy solutions to the potential issues that a media backflow can cause.
-Backflow can cause serious issues like contamination of upstream media, damage to equipment, system inefficiency, increased maintenance costs, and regulatory compliance issues.
-For example, a sewer line will have a non-return valve to ensure that waste can leave a system (e.g., residential plumbing system) but cannot re-enter.
+Backflow can lead to upstream media contamination, equipment damage, system inefficiency, increased maintenance costs, and regulatory compliance issues.
+For example, a sewer line will have a non-return valve to ensure that waste can leave a system (e.g., a residential plumbing system) but cannot re-enter.

 Table of contents